 In this attack pattern, the adversary leverages fuzzing to try to identify weaknesses in the system.
 Fuzzing is a software security and functionality testing method that feeds randomly constructed input to the system and looks for an indication that a failure in response to that input has occurred.
 Fuzzing treats the system as a black box and is totally free from any preconceptions or assumptions about the system.
 Fuzzing can help an attacker discover certain assumptions made about user input in the system.
 Fuzzing gives an attacker a quick way of potentially uncovering some of these assumptions despite not necessarily knowing anything about the internals of the system.
-These assumptions can then be turned against the system by specially crafting user input that may allow an attacker to achieve his goals.
+These assumptions can then be turned against the system by specially crafting user input that may allow an attacker to achieve their goals.

 Observe communication and inputs: The fuzzing attacker observes the target system looking for inputs and communications between modules, subsystems, or systems.